 As of January 31, 2019, three officers and five members of our Board of Directors have investments in FreshRealm.
 In addition, as of October 31, 2019 and 2018, we have a loan to FreshRealm members of approximately \$0.2 million.
 In October 2017 and December 2017, our former Chairman and Chief Executive Officer invested \$7.0 million and \$1.5 million, respectively, into FreshRealm.
 In January 2018, one of our non-executive directors invested \$1.8 million into FreshRealm.
 In the second quarter of fiscal 2018, two of our non-executive directors invested \$1.2 million into FreshRealm.
 In October 2019, our former Chairman and Chief Executive Officer invested \$0.5 million in FreshRealm.
-In October 2019, our former Chairman and Chief Executive Officer invested \$0.5 million in FreshRealm.
-In October 2019, our former Chairman and Chief Executive Officer invested \$0.5 million in FreshRealm.
-In October 2019, our former Chairman and Chief Executive Officer invested \$0.5 million in FreshRealm.
-In October 2019, our former Chairman and Chief Executive Officer invested \$0.5 million in FreshRealm.
-In October 2019, our former Chairman and Chief Executive Officer invested \$0.5 million in FreshRealm.
-In October 2019, our former Chairman and Chief Executive Officer invested \$0.5 million in FreshRealm.
-In October 2019, our former Chairman and Chief Executive Officer invested \$0.5 million in FreshRealm.
-In October 2019, our former Chairman and Chief Executive Officer invested \$0.5 million in FreshRealm.
+In October 2019, one of our non-executive directors invested \$0.2 million into FreshRealm.